 - Backyard chickens are noisy: Chickens tend to be noisy.
 It’s not just the roosters, the noisiest of them all, but all chickens.
 Even when chickens lay eggs, they make quite a bit of noise, and this can be problematic when you have neighbors who aren’t chicken farmers.
 Learn the 5 reasons why roosters crow.

-- Chickens stink: Chickens, especially when kept confined, can stink a lot, from their droppings to their feed and feathers.
+- Chickens stink: Chickens, especially when kept confined, can stink from their droppings.
 This is particularly true if you live in an area with lots of rain.

 - Chickens can be expensive: When chickens stop being broody or laying eggs, they can become quite expensive to maintain.
 The sale of eggs and meat often offsets this cost.
 However, if you are particular about only keeping layers until they stop laying eggs, maintaining them can be quite expensive and not cost-effective.